donejs/donejs/tutorials/funcunit.md

 @page funcunit.getstarted Get Started with FuncUnit
 @parent tutorials 5

-In this guide, we'll go over:
+In this guide, we'll use [FuncUnit] to write functional tests for the jQuery UI autocomplete widget.
+We'll go over:

 * Running a test in browser
 * Writing a test